Twometer/twometer-vr/README.md

 In the Wiki you will also find setup instructions, implementation details, documentation and more!

 ## Folder structure
-- TVRSvc: The service reading the position and orientation data
+- TVR.Service:   The service reading the position and orientation data
-- TVRDrv: The driver that maps the server's data to SteamVR
+- TVR.Driver:    The driver that maps the server's data to SteamVR
-- TVRFw:  The firmware that runs on the controller's chips
+- TVR.Firmware:  The firmware that runs on the controller's chips
-- hw:     STL and PCB files if you want to make this project for yourself
+- hw: STL files for the project.
+For instructions, see the wiki.

 ## Thanks!
 - OpenCV